 Visual, aural, verbal, kinaesthetic, logical, social and solitary.
 You can find out more about these learning styles in this article.

 Many of us learn kinaesthetically or through the creative arts.
-I am a visual learner: I cannot remember a person’s name until I have visually matched the energy of the name to the energy of the individual.
-Stories of great deeds played out by heroes only become relevant once I have watched the living story unfold in my minds eye/ imagination.
-Despite studying the theory many many times over, I simply could not understand how the earth/sun/moon moved until my friend and teacher, Dr Cheryl Bartlett first showed it to me with an orange, a tangerine and ping pong ball, and then, because it was still hovering on the edge of my understandings, walked me through it on the floor with her representing the earth, me representing the moon and a willing passerby representing the sun.
-At that point I understood it and have never lost that understanding, because it bridged from the head knowing/the brain knowing, into the whole-system knowing.
+I am a visual learner and I cannot remember a person’s name until I have visually matched the energy of the name to the energy of the individual.
+Stories of great deeds played out by heroes only become relevant once I have watched the living story unfold in my mind's eye / imagination.
+Despite studying the theory many, many times over, I simply could not understand how the earth/sun/moon moved until my friend and teacher, Dr Cheryl Bartlett, first showed it to me with an orange, a tangerine and ping pong ball, and then, because it was still hovering on the edge of my understandings, walked me through it on the floor with her representing the earth, me representing the moon and a willing passerby representing the sun.
+At that point I understood it and have never lost that understanding, because it bridged from the head/brain knowing, into the whole-system knowing.
 The relationship that I have with that piece of information is now fully embodied.

 Most of the approaches within the mainstream educational system appeals to left brain learning.
 Logical, rational, sequential, linear.
 This is a great way to learn if that is how you learn.
 And an almost impossibly dull, rigid and flat way to experience your ‘education’ if that is not the way in which you learn.
 For many of us (children and adults), we need creativity within the learning process.

-So, what can you do about it if you are in an educational environment that works with left-brain models of learning?
+So, what can you do about it if you are in an educational environment that doesn't suit you because it works with left-brain models of learning?